-Sometimes I am asked about what I believe (rarely, but it happens), so I thought I would gather my thoughts on that, and related things, into one place.
-Here you will find my positions on matters that religion generally delves into.
+Sometimes I am asked about what I believe (rarely, but it happens), so I thought I would gather my thoughts on what I believe to be real into one place.
+These are my positions on matters that religion generally delves into.
 Warning: if you are afraid to question your own faith, you probably shouldn’t read this.
-Don’t worry about it, you already know the truth.
+Don’t worry about it, you already know the Truth.
 Go back to your spiritual family and stay comfortable.
 May your gods bless you.

-If you want to change my mind on any of these matters, all you have to do is show me sufficient evidence.
-I like warm, fuzzy feelings as much as anyone, but that won’t convince me to believe something that hasn’t been shown to be true.
-I agree that sometimes you have to proceed on scanty evidence, because that’s all you have.
-Still, you use the best knowledge available, and incorporate new information when it appears; you’d be foolish not to.
+In order to change my mind on any of these ideas, all you have to do is show me sufficient evidence.
+I like warm, fuzzy feelings as much as anyone, but feelings are not enough to convince me.
+Show me the facts.
+Sure, I sometimes have to proceed on scanty evidence, because that’s all there is.
+Still, I use the best knowledge available, and incorporate new information when it is uncovered; I’d be foolish not to.

 On the other hand, I probably can’t change your mind.
-If your faith is not based on reason and observation, I have no reasonable way of convincing you to believe differently.
+It is your mind, after all.
+If you trust the scientific method, you don’t need me to tell you what is real, but if your knowledge is based on faith instead of reason and observation, I have no reasonable way of convincing you to believe differently.
 So I won’t try.
 I will simply present what I believe, and you can do what you wish with that information.

 What I Believe